dannyyua/MountainHacks2022/README.md

 </p>

 ---
-Built using python, kivy, kivyMD, WebSocket, Mystery Mountain is a guessing game for the mountainous adept who wish to hone their mountain skills.
+Built using Python, kivy, kivyMD and WebSocket
+Mystery Mountain is a guessing game for the mountainous adept who wish to hone their mountain skills.

 Gameplay consists of being given 5 rounds.
 In each round you are given a Mountain Peak and its corresponding image.
 You must then guess three very important pieces of information: